Verdicts and Settlements

 Lowery v.
 Mid-West Air Technologies and Werner Ladder Company

 Plaintiff was assigned to work at MAT's shipping and receiving warehouse in Lakewood, Washington through the temporary employment agency that he worked for.
-While picking items to fill an order, the plaintiff was struck and injured when a stack of bundled ladders fell on him.
-The plaintiff suffered a number of deep facial laceration, a nevre injury to his left arm, and a Lisfranc fracture of the arch of his right foot.
+While picking items to fill an order the plaintiff was struck and injured when a stack of bundled ladders fell on him.
+The plaintiff suffered a number of deep facial lacerations, a nevre injury to his left arm, and a Lisfranc fracture of the arch of his right foot.

 Because the plaintiff was the only witness to the incident, the complaint was again amended to add a res ipsa loquitor theory.
-MAT had failed to investigate the cause, and made no effort to preserve any evidence that would explain why the stacked of bundled ladders fell on the plaintiff.
-MAT's expert, Mark Lawless, determined that the plaintiff must have done something to cause the ladders to shift on fall on him.
+MAT had failed to investigate the cause, and made no effort to preserve any evidence that would explain why the stack of bundled ladders fell on the plaintiff.
+MAT's expert, Mark Lawless, determined that the plaintiff must have done something to cause the ladders to shift and fall on him.
 His theory was based on Newton's First Law of Physics – bodies at rest stay at rest unless something causes them to move.
 According to Mr. Lawless, that "something" must have been the plaintiff, even though the expert could not explain what the plaintiff might have done to cause the collapse.

 Ignored in the defense expert's "analysis" was the fact that there had been prior incidents of ladders, and other warehoused materials, falling over in the absence of any worker involvement, and at times when the warehouse was closed on weekends.
 That evidence disproved the defense expert's conclusion that human interaction must have been involved.